ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 Here, `number` is only assigned a value if `convertToInt` succeeds.
 Otherwise, the `else` block executes, preventing crashes from trying to use a non-existent value.

-### guard let
+### `guard let`

-You can check "nullability" in different ways.
+You can check for "nullability" in different ways.
 For instance, you can use `guard let`.
-This way is better to use when you need to create an early return statement.
+This approach is better to use when you need to create an early return statement.

 {%- highlight swift -%}
 let userInput = "123"